-Civil rights had become a prominent national issue the year before with the March on Washington and the bombing of the Sixteenth Street Baptist Church in Birmingham that killed four African-American girls.
+Civil rights had become a prominent national issue the year before, with the March on Washington and the bombing of the 16th Street Baptist Church in Birmingham that killed four African American girls.
 The assassination of President John F. Kennedy had deepened national divides.
 What, many wondered, would the new year bring?

-At an evening speech four days later, NAACP executive secretary Roy Wilkins urged attendees to support the Civil Rights Act currently under debate in the U.S. Senate.
-As Presbyterian Life magazine reported:
+At an evening speech four days later, NAACP Executive Secretary Roy Wilkins urged attendees to support the Civil Rights Act currently under debate in the U.S. Senate.
+As Presbyterian Life reported:

-Most significantly, commissioners to the 1964 assembly elected the denomination’s first African-American moderator, the Rev. Edler G. Hawkins, a member of the church’s Commission on Religion and Race.
+Most significantly, commissioners to the 1964 Assembly elected the denomination’s first African American moderator, the Rev. Edler Garnet Hawkins, a member of the church’s Commission on Religion and Race.

 What became of Overture 22?
 On the final day of the Assembly, the Standing Committee on Bills and Overtures announced its recommendation to take no action, in effect ending the move to censure Blake.
 On the floor of the Assembly, a motion was even made to commend him “for his courageous action and witness in the area of race relations; [and to] affirm his right and his duty as Stated Clerk to speak and act in consonance with the pronouncements and actions of the General Assembly.”
 The amendment passed overwhelmingly, and commissioners gave Blake a “thunderous, standing ovation.”